Polka-pol/driver-crud-distance-calculation-system/docs/API.md

-# API Documentation
+# Driver CRUD Distance Calculation System - API Documentation

 ## Overview

-The Connex Driver Platform API is a RESTful service built with PHP that handles all backend operations including user authentication, driver and truck management, and data synchronization.
+The Driver CRUD Distance Calculation System API is a RESTful service built with PHP that handles all backend operations including user authentication, driver and truck management, and data synchronization.

 ## Base URL